 It is also advisable to turn off something called “roaming” when you travel abroad; this prevents your phone from connecting to 3G services in other countries and downloading data there, something which may not be covered by your contract and could end up costing you a great deal of money.
 When travelling abroad, it is always worth checking what is and is not covered.

 While 3G is still widely used by people in the UK it is no longer the fastest or newest method of carrying mobile data as it’s been superseded by 4G.
 This was first rolled out in 2012 by EE and now all of the major UK networks offer it to some extent.
-4G is typically around five times faster than 3G, however coverage is still relatively limited, some networks charge a premium for it and not all phones support it, though most recent smartphones do.
+4G is typically around five times faster than 3G, however while coverage is now extensive it’s still more limited than 3G and certain older and cheaper phones don’t support it.
+Many MVNO’s, such as Virgin Mobile, also don’t support 4G just yet.

 So whether you’re not on a 4G contract, not in a 4G signal area or not using a phone which supports 4G you’ll be relying on 3G at least some of the time.
 But within the next few years it’s expected that 4G will reach the majority of the UK and at that point 3G could become a rarely used technology.
-In fact already EE has brought 4G to over 87% of the UK and all the major networks now have over 50% population coverage, so 3G’s days really could be numbered.
+In fact, already EE has brought 4G to over 93% of the UK and all the major networks now have over 60% population coverage, so 3G’s days really could be numbered.